amapara27/recon-ethereum-security/README.md

-# Recon: Ethereum Fraud Detection System
+# Recon: Ethereum Blockchain Dashboard

 Recon is a **Real-Time Fraud Detection Engine** that listens to live Ethereum blocks, analyzes the behavioral "fingerprint" of transaction senders, and flags high-risk activity using machine learning.
 Built with Python, FastAPI, and React, it provides a production-ready system for monitoring Ethereum transactions in real-time.